 Dr. Auchincloss is a graduate of Yale College.
 She received her M.D. from the Columbia University College of Physicians and Surgeons, and trained in Psychiatry at the Payne Whitney Clinic of the New York Hospital where she was Chief Resident in 1982.
 She received her certificate in psychoanalysis from the Columbia University Center for Psychoanalytic Training and Research in 1986.
 Between 1993-2001, she was an Adjunct Lecturer in the Department of English and Comparative Literature in Columbia University

 Dr. Auchincloss is a three-time recipient of the Award for Best Voluntary Faculty Teacher given by the residents of the Payne Whitney Clinic, the recipient of the 1998 Klar Award for Best Teacher given by the candidates of the Columbia Center for Psychoanalytic Training and Research, the winner of the 1999 Edith Shabsin Award for teaching psychoanalysis from the American Psychoanalytic Association, the 2005 George E. Daniels Award from the Association for Psychoanalytic Medicine for contributions to psychoanalysis, and the 2009 George Goldman Award from the Columbia Psychoanalytic Center.
 She was selected three times to be the Victor J. Teichner Visiting Professor by the American Academy of Psychoanalysis and Psychodynamic Psychiatry, and was awarded the Arnold M. Cooper Prize, the Alumni Prize of the Department of Psychiatry at Weill Cornell Medical College, and the Laughlin Award of the American College of Psychoanalysts.
 She has been awarded the Distinguished Service Award from the American Psychoanalytic Association for having co-Edited the 4th edition of Psychoanalytic Terms and Concepts, published by Yale University Press.
 More recently, she is the author of the book, The Psychoanalytic Model of the Mind, published by American Psychiatric Publishing.
 From 1991-1997, Dr. Auchincloss served as chairman of the curriculum committee of the Columbia Psychoanalytic Center.
-She has also served as Chairman of the Committee on Graduate Medical Education at New York Presbyterian Hospital--Weill Cornell Medical Center and on the Committee for Psychotherapy Competencies of the American Association of Directors of Psychiatric Residency Training.
+She has also served as Chairman of the Committee on Graduate Medical Education at New York Presbyterian Hospital--Weill Cornell Medicine and on the Committee for Psychotherapy Competencies of the American Association of Directors of Psychiatric Residency Training.
 In the past, she has represented the American Psychiatric Association on the Residency Review Committee for Psychiatry of the ACGME.